Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Experiments

-Figure \ref{fig:realworld3-n} presents the clustering results against $N$ of INCKPP${}_{sample}$, KPP, KPP${}_{sample}$, FKM and FKM${}_{sample}$ on the three data sets for $p=10$.
-Figure \ref{fig:realworld3-n} (a) shows that INCKPP${}_{sample}$ gets the smallest min-SE value on the yeast dataset for all values of $N$ among the five comparing algorithms.
-It is seen from Figure \ref{fig:realworld3-n} (b) that for the banknote dataset INCKPP${}_{sample}$ and FKM${}_{sample}$ achieve the global minimum at $N=5$ and $N=7$, respectively.
-From Figure \ref{fig:realworld3-n} (c) it is seen that for the newthyroid dataset KPP${}_{sample}$ has the best performance among the five comparing algorithms and is the only one which achieves the global minimum at $N=5$ with the smallest min-SE value among those obtained by the five comparing algorithms, whilst the min-SE value obtained by INCKPP${}_{sample}$ decreases faster than those obtained by KPP, FKM and FKM${}_{sample}$ do with $N$ increasing and is the second smallest at $N=5$.
-As a result, the clustering performance of INCKPP${}_{sample}$ is better than that of the other four comparing algorithms on the yeast and banknote datasets, but KPP${}_{sample}$ outperforms the other four comparing algorithms on the newthyroid dataset.
+Figure \ref{fig:real-p} ((e)-(g)) show clustering performance on the yeast, banknote and newthyroid data sets for different $p$ with $N=10$.
+For yeast data set, it is seen that INCKPP${}_{sample}$ get the smallest min-SE value.
+From Fig \ref{fig:real-p}(f), it is observed that INCKPP${}_{sample}$ gets the the smallest min-SE value on the banknote data set among the three algorithms except for $p=5$ where both KPP${}_{sample}$ and FKM${}_{sample}$ achieve a smaller min-SE value than that obtained by INCKPP${}_{sample}$ and for $p=11$ where INCKPP${}_{sample}$ and FKM${}_{sample}$ get the same min-SE value which is bigger than that got by KPP${}_{sample}$, whilst from Fig \ref{fig:real-p}(g), it is found that, on the newthyroid data set, KPP${}_{sample}$ gets the smallest min-SE value and FKM${}_{sample}$ gets the largest min-SE value among the three compared algorithms for $p<10$, but for $p\ge 10$ INCKPP${}_{sample}$ and KPP${}_{sample}$ almost get the same min-SE value which is much smaller than that obtained by FKM${}_{sample}$.
+It is then concluded from the above discussions that INCKPP${}_{sample}$ achieves an overall better clustering performance than KPP${}_{sample}$ and FKM${}_{sample}$ have on the three data sets.
+Figure \ref{fig:real-N} ((e)-(g)) presents the min-SE against $N$ of INCKPP${}_{sample}$, KPP, KPP${}_{sample}$, FKM and FKM${}_{sample}$ onthe yeast, banknote and newthyroid data sets for $p=10$.
+Figure \ref{fig:real-N} (e) shows that INCKPP${}_{sample}$ gets the smallest min-SE value on the yeast data set for all values of $N$ among the five comparing algorithms.
+It is seen from Figure \ref{fig:real-N} (f) that for the banknote data set INCKPP${}_{sample}$ and FKM${}_{sample}$ achieve the global minimum at $N=5$ and $N=7$, respectively.
+From Figure \ref{fig:real-N} (g), it is seen that for the newthyroid data set KPP${}_{sample}$ has the best performance among the five comparing algorithms and is the only one which achieves the global minimum at $N=5$ with the smallest min-SE value among those obtained by the five comparing algorithms, whilst the min-SE value obtained by INCKPP${}_{sample}$ decreases faster than those obtained by KPP, FKM and FKM${}_{sample}$ do with $N$ increasing and is the second smallest at $N=5$.
+Combine the results in the Table \ref{tab:real},, the clustering performance of INCKPP${}_{sample}$ is better than that of the other four comparing algorithms on the yeast and banknote datasets, but KPP${}_{sample}$ outperforms the other four comparing algorithms on the newthyroid data set.